GuillaumeKESTEMAN/IntelliDoc/README.md

 ### 1. Import custom document

-You can import to the database a custom document (title, paragraph and source) in the database.
+You can import to the database a custom document (title, text and source) in the database.

 ### 2. Import french wikipedia dataset